Mary of Baux-Orange

 Mary of Baux-Orange (died 1417) was suo jure Princess of Orange.
 She was the last holder of this title from the House of Baux.

 Life

 Marie was the only child and therefore the sole heiress of Raymond V of Baux and Joan of Geneva.
-On 11 April 1386, she married John III, the son of Louis I, Lord of Châlon-Arlay and Margaret of Vienne.
+On 11 April 1386, she married John III, the son of Louis I, Lord of Chalon-Arlay and Margaret of Vienne.
 They had: